cocosip/go-dicom-codec/jpeg2000/htj2k/DEBUG_NOTES.md

 ### ⚠️ Known Issue: JPEG2000 Integration Layer

+**UPDATE (2025-12-05 - Further Investigation)**: Deep investigation reveals the issue is in HTJ2K-T2 packet layer interface, not DWT.
+See INTEGRATION_ISSUES.md for full analysis.

 **Status**: The HTJ2K block encoding/decoding is **fully functional and correct**.
 However, integration tests with the full JPEG2000 pipeline are currently failing:

 **Codec-level tests (PASS):**